WHAT IS AN OVERACTIVE BLADDER?

 TREATMENTS FOR OVERACTIVE BLADDER

-Treatments for overactive bladder include Medications to relax the bladder and Minimally Invasive Interventional Therapies such as Botulinum toxin type A (Botox) injections and electrical nerve stimulation.
+Treatments for overactive bladder include Medications to relax the bladder and Minimally Invasive Interventional Therapies such as injection of bladder relaxing medication and electrical nerve stimulation.
 Nerve stimulation is very similar to acupuncture and consists of 2 types: Percutaneous Tibial Nerve Stimulation (PTNS) and Sacral Nerve Stimulation (SNS).
 As a last resort, Surgery can be done to increase the bladder capacity.
 This involves using pieces of the bowel to replace a portion of your bladder.
 However, this surgery is only recommended in cases of severe urge incontinence that has failed to respond to other conservative treatments.